 Pasus tolma – yummy Armenian vegan wraps

 Pasus tolma (or dolma) – a delicious mix of chickpeas, different grains, kidney beans and lentils with a bunch of different spices.
-This yummy mishmash of goodness comes wrapped in pickled cabbage leaves and it’s often served cold and with dried fruit.
+This is an excellent option if you are observing Lent.
+Armenian Lenten dishes are as delicious as most culinary pearls.
+When it comes to Pasus tolma, this yummy mishmash of goodness comes wrapped in pickled cabbage leaves and it’s often served cold and with dried fruit.
 Different tolma recipes are used by chefs competing in the Dolma Festival in Hnaberd village in May.
 If it sounds interesting, check out my post about the best time to visit Armenia, where you can learn more about this festival and see a video from it.

 Mshosh – the most versatile Armenian dish